Multivariate binary probability distribution in the Grassmann formalism: Parameter estimation

-In this section, we validate our method numerically.
-Since the analytical expressions for the marginal and conditional distributions are obtained in our formalism, we can easily generate random numbers for correlated binary variables by repeating Bernoulli trials.
-Hence, we investigate the sampling distributions of various statistics and estimates using synthetic datasets.
+In our model, we have to resort to numerical computation to estimate model parameters from observed data.
+Hence, in this section, we discuss parameter estimation and the sampling distribution of the parameter estimates.
 Below, we define index labels for the variables used in this section.
 We denote the set of all indices for $p$-dimensional binary variables as $P \equiv \{ 1, 2, \dots, p\}$.
 Then, we write the index labels for the variables observed as $x_i=1$ and $x_i=0$ as $A$ and $B$, and write these variables as $x_A$ and $x_B$, respectively.
 We denote a specific realization of the dummy vector as $\delta$, for example, $\delta = (1,0,1,1,0)$ for five-dimensional variables.
-Generated data are represented by $\mathcal{D} = \{x_{1P}, x_{2P}, \dots, x_{NP} \}$, where $x_{nP}, \; n \in \{ 1, 2, \dots, N\} $, is a $p$-dimensional vector of dummy variables
+Generated data are denoted by $\mathcal{D} = \{x_{1P}, x_{2P}, \dots, x_{NP} \}$, where $x_{nP}, \; n \in \{ 1, 2, \dots, N\} $, is a $p$-dimensional vector of dummy variables.